szczyglis-dev/py-gpt/README.md

 ### Image storage

-Once you've generated an image, you can easily save it anywhere on your disk by right-clicking on it.
-You also have the options to delete it or view it in full size in your web browser.

-**Tip:** Use presets to save your prepared prompts.
-This lets you quickly use them again for generating new images later on.

-The app keeps a history of all your prompts, allowing you to revisit any session and reuse previous prompts for creating new images.
+Generated images and videos are automatically saved to the working directory, under the `img` or `video` folder depending on the media type.
+You can also quickly save generated media to another location, open a preview, view it in full size, or remove it when it is no longer needed.

-Images are stored in the base-profile `img` directory by default.
+By default, images are stored in the base-profile `img` directory.
 If **Store images, captures, and uploads in the workdir data directory** is enabled, generated images are stored under the active `data` workdir instead, including a custom project data workdir when one is active.

 ## Computer use